Châu Pha: History

 After adjusting administrative boundaries, Chau Pha commune has 3,448 hectares of natural area and 6,082 people.

 On June 27, 2005, the Government issued Decree No. 83/2005/ND-CP on adjusting 28.53 hectares of natural area and 122 people of Chau Pha commune to Ba Ria for management (now part of Tan Hung commune).

+On June 16, 2025, the National Assembly Standing Committee issued Resolution No. 1685/NQ-UBTVQH15 on the arrangement of commune-level administrative units of Ho Chi Minh City in 2025 (effective from June 16, 2025).
+Accordingly, the entire land area and population of Tóc Tiên and Châu Pha communes of the former Phú Mỹ city will be integrated into a new commune named Châu Pha (Clause 148, Article 1).